flatironinstitute/disBatch/Readme.md

     export PYTHONPATH=/d0/d1/d2:$PYTHONPATH ; rest ; of ; command ; sequence

-Or, for more complex set ups that are common to every task, you can place the relavant commands in a file like "setup.sh" and use tasks lines like:
+Or, for more complex set ups that are common to every task, you can place the relavant commands in a file like "setup.sh" and use task lines like:

     source setup.sh ; rest ; of ; command ; sequence